Announcing the Founding of the

 EDUCATION, LIBRARIES & THE HELPING PROFESSIONS

 Governmental and nonprofit educational organizations are foundational institutions that promote public values day in and day out.
-Education, Libraries and the Helping Professions celebrate these institutions as accessible gateways to knowledge and culture, presenting biographical information on those who have had influential careers as librarians, or philanthropists who contributed to enhancing the role of libraries in the lives of their community members.
-Social Work and the Helping Professions highlight professionals who have, throughout history, nurtured the growth of individuals' psychological, intellectual, emotional, or spiritual well-being, whether through medicine, nursing, therapy, counseling, social work, or education.
+Education, Libraries, & the Helping Professions Exhibit celebrates these institutions as accessible gateways to knowledge and culture.
+It presents biographical information on those who have had influential careers as librarians or philanthropists who contributed to enhancing the role of libraries in the lives of their community members.

 EXHIBIT SPOTLIGHT: